obss/trapper/README.md

 pip install git+ssh://github.com/obss/trapper.git
 ```

+## Contributing

+If you want to open a PR, please create a fresh environment as described before,
+clone the repo and install trapper in editable mode.

 #### Installing in Editable Mode

 You can clone the repo locally and install the package to your environment as shown